datahub-project/datahub/docs/developers.md

 ### `:metadata-models:generateDataTemplate` task fails with `java.nio.file.InvalidPathException: Illegal char <:> at index XX` or `Caused by: java.lang.IllegalArgumentException: 'other' has different root` error

 This is a [known issue](https://github.com/linkedin/rest.li/issues/287) when building the project on Windows due a bug in the Pegasus plugin.
-Please build on a Mac or Linux instead.
+Please refer to [Windows Compatibility](/docs/developers.md#windows-compatibility).

 ### Various errors related to `generateDataTemplate` or other `generate` tasks